bjoern-sellnau/vaccine/README.md

 app/lib.

-With this build script, simply leave out the `define` wrapper and use require, exports, and module as you would in any other CommonJS file.
+With this build script, simply leave out the `define` wrapper and use require, exports, and module as you would in any other node file.
 The module id is determined by each file's path on your file system, prefixed by your app name.
 Also make sure that the string passed to `require` does not end in ".js", and that it would work when you wrap the file in a `define` call.